 Published online January 22 in Proceedings of the National Academy of Sciences, Cleveland Clinic researchers describe for the first time how hemoglobin (Hb) forms and matures.
 Up until now, this process was only partially understood.
 Understanding how Hb is formed is critical to treating blood disorders, and research suggests may have implications for cancer treatment.

-Researchers Dennis Stuehr, PhD, and Arnab Ghosh, PhD, both of Cleveland Clinic Lerner Research Institute's Department of Pathobiology, and colleagues show that a protein called hsp90 (heat shock protein 90) is critical for forming functional, mature Hb that successfully delivers oxygen to cells throughout the body.
+Researchers Dennis Stuehr, PhD, and Arnab Ghosh, PhD, both of Cleveland Clinic Lerner Research Institute's Department of Inflammation & Immunity, and colleagues show that a protein called hsp90 (heat shock protein 90) is critical for forming functional, mature Hb that successfully delivers oxygen to cells throughout the body.

 Functional Hb is formed when heme—the iron-containing element in blood—combines with distinct globulin proteins (alpha, beta or gamma globulins).
 This process is facilitated by "chaperone" proteins.
 Previous research has shown that a chaperone protein called AHSP (alpha hemoglobin stabilizing protein) specifically binds to alpha globulins.
 Prior to this study, it was not known if beta and gamma globulins bind and utilize chaperone proteins.